 In 2004, Fernando found a local Gracie Jiu-Jitsu Academy in Antioch, CA, and officially began his Jiu-Jitsu journey.
 After a short hiatus, Fernando started training under Crosley Gracie in Brentwood in 2007, where he found his home.

 In late 2016, Fernando was promoted to the rank of Black Belt after ten total years of dedicated training.
 During this entire time, Fernando has remained between the top 2 spots for highest attendance in the entire Crosley Gracie Jiu-Jitsu student body, earning several awards.
 Fernando is a true, homegrown Crosley Gracie Jiu-Jitsu Black Belt.
 Fernando is the 4th Black Belt to be promoted under Professor Crosley Gracie.
-He continues to act as an assistant instructor and runs his own classes.
+Fernando currently teaches the Adult Intermediate classes on Monday and Friday evenings.

-Fernando believes in the life benefits Jiu-Jitsu offers and has a passion for sharing it with others.
+Fernando believes in the life benefits Jiu-Jitsu offers and is passionate about sharing it with others.
 His love for sharing this martial art with others is evident in his dedication to the sport.
 Fernando’s passion for teaching has driven him to recently pursue his teaching degree and allowed him to become an elementary teacher in the Brentwood Unified School District in 2019!
+Fernando is currently a second-degree Black Belt.